jhedtmann/qo100-scanner/README.md

 In /etc/rc.local add the following line: /bin/sh /usr/script/start.sh & BEFORE the 'exit 0' line.

 Alternatively create an entry in crontab.

+# Remarks
+* Because of frequent testing the live stream on http://db0kk.de and http://batc.org.uk/live/db0kk might experience interruptions.
+We apologise for any inconvenience.